30 Fun Christmas Dinner Questions to Keep Them at the Table Talking

 In my family, we have our big holiday dinner on Christmas Eve.
 And I always hated that once the food was gone everyone (mostly the men and kids) tended to jump up from the table and that interaction time came to a screeching halt.
 But I’ve found having an after-dinner table activity can keep the laughs and discussions flowing.

-That’s why I’ve put together a list of fun, light-hearted questions to make sure nobody’s walking out on this fun, old-fashioned family Christmas (what movie anyone?).
+That’s why I’ve put together a list of fun Christmas conversation starters to make sure nobody’s walking out on this fun, old-fashioned family Christmas (what movie anyone?).
 I’ve also created a free download in a printable pdf format so you can have these easily ready to go.

-Most of these Christmas conversation starters are good for any age range, a few are more geared toward the adults, but they’re all a great way to create lasting memories with your loved ones or friends.
-And they’re not Christmas specific, so you can use them not only for holiday dinners, but for Thanksgiving dinner or other dinner parties to create some entertaining interaction!
+Most of these Christmas dinner questions are good for any age range, a few are more geared toward the adults, but they’re all a great way to create lasting memories with your loved ones or friends.
+And they’re not not overly Christmas specific, so you can use them not only for holiday dinners, but for Thanksgiving dinner or other dinner parties to create some entertaining interaction!

 30 Questions to Keep the Conversation Going Around the Dinner Table.

-My favorite thing about these Christmas dinner conversation starters is they’re the easiest way to learn little factoids about the whole family I would have never known.
+My favorite thing about these holiday dinner conversation starters is they’re the easiest way to learn little factoids about the whole family I would have never known.

 And even though these are not meant to be especially deep or thought-provoking, the memorable moments they bring are just as special as more serious, meaningful conversations.
 And they’ve been know to lead to some pretty interesting conversations and lively discussions.

-I’ve tried to focus on lighthearted and fun questions, and avoided ones that require deep (read boring) thought, controversial topics, or ones that would invite your relatives or friends to insult each other. 😲
+I’ve tried to focus on lighthearted, funny, and easy Christmas table questions, and avoided ones that require deep (read boring) thought, controversial topics, or ones that would invite your relatives or friends to insult each other. 😲

 - If you could choose your own name, would you change it and if yes, what would it be?